Moesif/moesif-nodejs/README.md

 # Moesif Express Middleware

-Express middleware to automatically capture _incoming_ REST API requests/responses and send to Moesif for error analysis.
+Node.js Express middleware to automatically capture _incoming_ and/or _outgoing_
+API requests/responses and send to Moesif for API debugging and analytics.

 [Source Code on GitHub](https://github.com/moesif/moesif-express)

 [Package on NPMJS](https://www.npmjs.com/package/moesif-express)

+Notes:
+- The SDK is called `moesif-express` for historical reasons but works on any Node.js API regardless if the Express Framework is used.
+- The library can capture both incoming and outgoing API Calls depending on how you configure the SDK (See examples).

 ## How to install